Licence Checker England

 Research notes

 This is Scheme 5 in Wirral's ongoing selective licensing programme.
 Scheme designation falls within General Approval under Section 82 of the Housing Act 2004 (Licensing of Houses in Multiple Occupation and Selective Licensing of Other Residential Accommodation (England) General Approval 2015).
-Non-compliance: unlimited fine on conviction or Civil Penalty up to £30,000.
-Tenants may apply for Rent Repayment Orders for up to 12 months' rent.
+Non-compliance can carry an unlimited fine on conviction.
+For offences committed on or after 1 May 2026, GOV.UK guidance refers to civil penalties of up to £40,000 for relevant offences, with different treatment for breaches and for offences committed before that date.
+Earlier cases may still be assessed under previous rules.
+Tenants or local authorities may be able to apply for a rent repayment order.
+GOV.UK guidance now refers to up to two years' rent for relevant offences, but eligibility, timing and the final amount depend on the facts and tribunal decision.
 Property types covered: All tenanted privately rented properties within the designated areas (including smaller HMOs not subject to mandatory HMO licensing).
 Exemptions or exclusions: Standard statutory exemptions under Section 80 of the Housing Act 2004 and The Selective Licensing of Houses (Specified Exemptions) (England) Order 2006 apply.
-Properties already requiring mandatory HMO licences do not additionally require a selective licence..
+Properties already requiring mandatory HMO licences do not additionally require a selective licence.

 Our current data shows this scheme based on public information.
 Always verify the latest fees, dates, and boundary wording on the official council page.